-Machinal is a play, which lives’ on a stage almost a century, inspired by the real life case of convicted and executed murderer Ruth Snyder, written by American playwright and journalist Sophie Treadwell.
+Machinal is a play, which has lived on the stage for almost a century, inspired by the real-life case of convicted and executed murderer Ruth Snyder, it is written by American playwright and journalist Sophie Treadwell.

-It is the story about young woman, level stenographer who lives with her mother and follows the rituals that society expects of a woman.
-In the play a woman’s role is still confined to wife, mother, housekeeper, sexual partner.
+It is a story about a young woman stenographer who lives with her mother and follows the rituals that society expects of a woman.
+The woman’s role in the play is only qualified to be a wife, mother, housekeeper, or sexual partner.
 Love is considered unnecessary, women are trapped in their dependent status, living hellish lives, loveless marriages.
-She married her boss, have a baby with him, but not even happiness, so she had an affair with a younger man.
+She married her boss, had a baby with him, but hadn’t achieved happiness, so she had an affair with a younger man.

-As society confines her, and her husband unconsciously dominates her every decision, a quiet rebellion stirs in her psyche, forcing her to act with dire consequences, and in the end she break up she murder her husband.
-After she was found guilty, she was the first women executed in an electric chair.
+As society confines her, and her husband unconsciously dominates her every decision, a quiet rebellion stirs in her psyche, forcing her to act with dire consequences, and in the end, she murders her husband.
+After she was found guilty, she was the first woman executed in an electric chair.

-The play had its premiere in 1928 in Broadway, and was classificated as one of the most remarkable plays of expressionist theatre seen on American stage.
-The influence and success is spectacular, because it was opened on Broadway at the Plymouth Theatre on September, 1928, and closed on November, that year after 91 performances.
-One more interesting fact is that Clark Gable has his Broadway debut in this play, was and he received good notices.
+The play had its premiere in 1928 in Broadway and was classified as one of the most remarkable plays of expressionist theatre seen on the American stage.
+The influence and success were spectacular, it opened on Broadway at the Plymouth Theatre in September 1928, and closed in November, that year, after 91 performances.
+One more interesting fact is that Clark Gable had his Broadway debut in this play, and he received good notices.

-“Machinal” is interesting piece of art, stile provocative for the artists and for the public, because it is a dark, but beautiful story about different phases of life of ordinary young women who is searching for happiness and peace and the price that she had to pay.
-This play is a powerful expressionistic drama about women’s forced dependency upon men and their trapped existence in a male-dominated, during the 1920s, and unfortunately so long after, till today.
+“Machinal” is an interesting piece of art, that is provocative for the artists and for the public because it is a dark, but beautiful story about different phases of life of ordinary young women who are searching for happiness and peace and the price that she had to pay.
+This play is a powerful expressionistic drama about women’s forced dependency upon men and their trapped existence in a male-dominated world, during the 1920s, and unfortunately long after, till today.